The random normal matrix model: insertion of a point charge: Limiting kernels and their basic properties

 We now recognize $L_n(z,w)$ as the reproducing kernel for the Hilbert space $\calH_n$ of entire functions defined by

 with the norm of $L^2(\mu_{0,n}).$

-Since $L_n\to L$ and since $\mu_{0,n}\to\mu_0$ vaguely, it follows by standard arguments (see \cite{AKM,AS,AS2}) that $L$ is the Bergman kernel of some semi-normed Hilbert space $\calH_*$ of entire functions, which sits contractively inside $L^2_a(\mu_0)$.
+Since $L_n\to L$ and since $\mu_{0,n}\to\mu_0$ vaguely, it follows by the arguments in \cite[Section 2.3]{AS} (or see \cite[Section 3.7]{AKM}, \cite{AS2}) that $L$ is the Bergman kernel of some semi-normed Hilbert space $\calH_*$ of entire functions, which sits contractively inside $L^2_a(\mu_0)$ (i.e., the natural inclusion is a contraction).
 Hence $L$ is a positive matrix.
-Moreover, by Aronszajn's theorem on differences of reproducing kernels in \cite{Ar}, the difference $L_0-L$ is a positive matrix, i.e., we have $0\le L\le L_0$.
+Moreover, by Aronszajn's theorem on differences of reproducing kernels in \cite[Part I.7]{Ar}, the difference $L_0-L$ is a positive matrix, i.e., we have $0\le L\le L_0$.

 We now turn to the kernels $E_n$ from \eqref{Ln}.
 By Taylor's formula (since we have assumed $\pert(0)=0$)

 where the second factor in the right hand side is a cocycle.
 Letting $c_n(z,w)$ be the reciprocal cocycle, we thus have the convergence